If you’re looking for a romantic winter getaway, you’ve found it.

 Attend a show at the art deco Fargo Theatre, which regularly shows classic and current movies and live entertainment in its restored interior (talk about romantic).

-Start your morning with a hunt to find some of Fargo’s coolest street art.
-Most of Fargo’s murals are within easy walking distance of each other so you can take a romantic stroll and get some cute Instagram pics while you’re at it.
+Shake off the rest of your night with a hunt for some of Fargo’s coolest street art.
+Most of Fargo’s murals are within easy walking distance of each other so you can take a romantic stroll and get some cute pics while you’re at it.

 Find the full Fargo-Moorhead mural map here.

 After exploring Fargo’s street art, warm up with Sunday Brunch in the historic interior of Twist.
-Grab one of the cozy booths or tables and start sipping on bottomless bloodies and mimosas as you order from their extensive brunch menu (much of which can be made gluten free!).
+Grab one of the cozy booths or tables and start sipping on bottomless bloodies and mimosas as you order from their extensive brunch menu (much of which can be made vegan or gluten-free!).

 220 Broadway N, Fargo | (701) 526-0149